IDEAS THAT

 At the same time, left-progressives weakened their own cause by becoming mired in the narrow arguments of single-issue politics, or an arcane politics of "political correctness" driven by academic theory.
 These two strains on the left arose as a pragmatic working class politics became superseded by a politics of ideals favored by a college-educated elite.
 The political mobilization of youth provided critical support to the movements that brought about the extension of civil rights, and the withdrawal from Vietnam.
 But as the great struggles subsided, much of the educated left abandoned mass for narrow politics.

-its mastery of an appeal to the viscera
+"The right bases its continued power on its mastery of an appeal to the viscera instead of to the heart or to reason." |

 At the same time, the more theoretical left increasingly stewed itself in its own intellectual juices.
 Competition between members of an upper middle class academic elite led to the heaping of abstraction upon abstraction.
 The political right greatly exaggerated the influence of the academic left, and was often wrong about the vacuity of its ideas (many of which are quite sophisticated).
 But there is little doubt that while the academic left was deconstructing the knowledge-power nexus, those who already had the lion's share of political and economic power were grabbing more of it.